Skip to content

 TL;DR

-This paper proposes CollabCoder, a plan-code co-evolution framework that employs a Collaborative Decision Module (CDM) to determine whether errors should be repaired at the plan level or the code level, and a Reasoning Trajectory module (RT) to enable self-improving debugging that learns from failures.
-CollabCoder outperforms strong baselines by 11–20% on challenging programming benchmarks while reducing API calls by 4–10.
+This paper proposes CollabCoder, a plan-code co-evolution framework.
+Through a Collaborative Decision-Making (CDM) module, it determines whether errors should be fixed at the plan level or the code level.
+Combined with a Reasoning Trajectory (RT) module for self-improving debugging learned from errors, it achieves an 11-20% improvement over strong baselines on complex programming benchmarks while reducing API calls by 4-10.

 Background & Motivation

-Background: LLM-based code generation has evolved from direct generation to a two-stage "plan-then-code" paradigm: the first stage generates a plan and code, and the second stage performs refinement or debugging.
-Recent multi-agent frameworks such as MapCoder and CodeSIM decompose the generation process into iterative pipelines of retrieval, planning, and debugging.
+Background: LLM code generation has evolved from direct generation to a "plan-then-code" two-stage paradigm: the first stage generates a plan and code, while the second stage refines or debugs.
+Multi-agent frameworks like MapCoder and CodeSIM have emerged, decomposing the generation process into iterative workflows of retrieval, planning, and debugging.

-Limitations of Prior Work: (1) Debugging is predominantly reactive and lacks an error attribution mechanism, often producing repetitive and ineffective modifications.
-(2) The planning module remains fixed throughout the debugging process and cannot adapt based on code revisions or intermediate feedback.
-(3) The effective reasoning complexity of existing systems is \(O(nk)\), resulting in high computational overhead.
+Limitations of Prior Work: (1) Debugging is primarily reactive and lacks an error attribution mechanism, often leading to repetitive and ineffective modifications; (2) The planning module remains fixed throughout the debugging process, unable to adjust based on code changes and intermediate feedback; (3) The effective reasoning complexity of existing systems is \(O(nk)\), leading to high computational overhead.

-Key Challenge: When a code error originates from a logical mistake at the planning level, modifying only the code cannot address the root cause.
-However, existing methods cannot distinguish whether the error should be fixed in the plan or in the code.
+Key Challenge: When a code error originates from a logical flaw at the planning level, modifying only the code cannot solve the fundamental problem; however, existing methods cannot distinguish the source of the error—whether to modify the plan or the code.

-Goal: To design a framework in which plans and code can co-evolve collaboratively, adaptively diagnosing the source of errors and selecting the appropriate repair strategy.
+Goal: To design a framework where plans and code can co-evolve, adaptively judging the source of errors and selecting corresponding repair strategies.

-Key Insight: Introduce a Collaborative Decision Module (CDM) that diagnoses errors from three complementary perspectives (plan analysis, code analysis, and plan-code alignment analysis), and a Reasoning Trajectory module (RT) that accumulates historical debugging experience.
+Key Insight: Introduce a Collaborative Decision-Making (CDM) module to diagnose errors from three complementary perspectives (plan analysis, code analysis, and plan-code alignment analysis), and a Reasoning Trajectory (RT) module to accumulate historical debugging experience.

-Core Idea: Plans and code should co-evolve — debugging should not only fix the code but also revise the plan when necessary, and the debugging strategy should continuously learn from historical failures.
+Core Idea: Plans and code should evolve together—debugging should not only fix code but also revise plans when necessary, and debugging strategies should continuously learn from historical failures.

 Method